 Better knowledge = better decisions.

-Each priority has its own objective, shown under ‘Priority objectives below.
+Each priority has its own objective, shown under ‘Priority objectives’ below.
 These objectives were developed to support the MER framework.
 Each objective aligns with a subquestion of evaluation question 2 — How effective has Safer Together been? — which is further explained in ‘3.2 Evaluation questions’.

 Priority objectives